tanfwong/rfsoc_notes/_sources/ch3/hls_design.md

       produce efficient RTL implementation of the DSP kernel that meets performance targets.

-* In order to understand what constitue good HLS programming practices, we will discuss some basic HLS design principles in the following sections.
+* In order to understand what constitute good HLS programming practices, we will discuss some basic HLS design principles in the following sections.